urbuddy/Vendor-Management-System-with-Performance-Metrics/README.md

   2. Run the following command in your terminal to install the Django and Django rest framework in your local system.

            $ pip install django djangorestframework

+  3. Migrate the Migration files with following command:

+           $ pip manage.py migrate

-  3. Execute the following command in your project terminal to run the server.
+  4. Execute the following command in your project terminal to run the server.

            $ python manage.py runserver

 # Core Features